CBA Record Writer's Guidelines

 The working title may be accepted or the Record may alter it.

 The CBA Record will obtain appropriate artwork or photography, if any, to illustrate your article.
 However, feel free to make suggestions to the editor.

 Manuscripts should be typewritten in a standard typewritten face and double-spaced on letter-sized paper.
 Articles generally range between 2000-3000 words, and should not exceed 4,000 words (about 15 typewritten pages of double-spaced pica type).
 Articles for the YLS Journal should range between 1200-1500 words, not to exceed 2,000 words.
 For certain topics, a shorter length may be appropriate.
 Long articles are often shortened to conform to available space.
 Do not overwrite–if it only takes five pages to cover your subject, don’t write a 10-page article.

 How to Submit

-Ideas for articles or completed articles for consideration should be sent via email to Marketing Director Sharon Nolan
+Ideas for articles or completed articles for consideration should be sent via email to CBARecord@chicagobar.org

 .
-Fiction and non-fiction books are also accepted for review by CBA Record staff and can be mailed to: Sharon Nolan, Publications Director, Chicago Bar Association, 321 South Plymouth Court, Chicago, IL 60604.
+Only articles drafted by CBA members will be considered.
+Fiction and non-fiction books that feature authors or subjects related to the Chicago area are also accepted for review by CBA Record staff and can be mailed to: Sharon Nolan, Publications Director, Chicago Bar Association, 321 South Plymouth Court, Chicago, IL 60604.
 Include a cover letter with your contact information, and a short, biographical paragraph for use with your article, including a link to any biographical information on your firm’s web site, if applicable.
 State whether you are a lawyer, your place of employment, and whether you serve on any CBA committee or other entity.
 Authors must disclose any economic or professional interest or affiliation pertinent to their articles.